 We use different methods to collect data from and about you including through:

-- Automated technologies or interactions.
-As you interact with our website, we may automatically collect Technical Data about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
-This is statistical data about our users’ browsing actions and patterns, and does not identify any individual equipment, browsing actions and patterns.
+We may automatically collect technical data about your device, including your IP address, operating system and browser type or application used to interact with any of our services, including this website, for system administration and to report aggregate information to our advertisers.
+This is statistical data about our users’ browsing actions and usage patterns and does not identify any individual equipment, browsing actions and patterns.

 The purposes for which we use personal data

-- Enquiries.
-If you contact us, we will use the Identity and Contact Data that you supply in order to deal with and/or respond to your request or as is necessary for the performance of a contract with you or in order to take a step at your request prior to entering into a contract and/or where such processing is in our legitimate interests.
+- Enquiries – If you contact us, we will use the identity and contact data that you supply in order to deal with and/or respond to your request or as is necessary for the performance of a contract with you or in order to take a step at your request prior to entering into a contract and/or where such processing is in our legitimate interests.
 We may also retain a record of that correspondence.

-- Performance of a contract.
-We will process your Identity, Contact, and Transaction Data where it is necessary for the performance of a contract we are about to enter into or have entered into with you.
+- Performance of a contract – We will process your identity, contact, and transaction data where it is necessary for the performance of a contract we are about to enter into or have entered into with you.

-- Website Analytics.
-As you navigate our website, Technical and Usage Data may be collected automatically.
-We do this to find out things such as the number of visitors to the various parts of the website, and to help us to improve the content of the website and to customise the content or layout of the website for you, in accordance with our legitimate interests.
-This is necessary for our legitimate interest in defining types of customers for our services, to keep our website updated and relevant, to develop our business and to inform our marketing strategy.
+- Website analytics – Technical and usage data may be collected as you navigate our website.
+We do this to find out things such as the number of visitors to the various parts of the website and to help us improve the website’s content and customise the content or layout of the website for you, in accordance with our legitimate interests.
+This is necessary for our legitimate interest in defining types of customers for our services, keeping our website updated and relevant, developing our business and informing our marketing strategy.

 We may also use personal data which you provide to us, where the law allows us to do so, as follows:

-- Where we need to perform the contract we are about to enter into or have entered into with you.
+- Where we need to perform the contract, we are about to enter into or have entered into with you

-- Where we need to comply with a legal or regulatory obligation, including the prevention of crime.
+- Where we need to comply with a legal or regulatory obligation, including the prevention of crime

-- Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+- Where it is necessary for our legitimate interests (or those of a third party), your interests and fundamental rights do not override those interests

-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.
-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+We will only use your personal data for the purposes we collected unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+If you wish to get an explanation as to how the processing for the new purpose is consistent with the original purpose, please contact our DPO.
+If we need to use your personal data for an unrelated purpose, we will notify you, and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.